a-hadi7/numpy_neural_net/README.md

-# numpy_neural_net
-NumPy Neural Network from Scratch
+# NumPy Neural Network from Scratch
-Overview
+Overview:
 This project is a custom Multi-Layer Perceptron (MLP) built entirely from scratch.
 I created this to deeply understand the mathematics and architecture behind artificial intelligence.
 I bypassed high-level libraries like PyTorch or TensorFlow.
 Instead, I programmed the core deep learning mechanics using pure Python and NumPy.

 Features